-Following significant investment both in terms of hardware and staff time this year, we are pleased to announce that the latest generation of BlueBEAR HPC is now live and fully operational.
-All users and their work have been migrated.
+Following significant investment both in terms of hardware and staff time over the last two years, we are pleased to announce that the latest generation of BlueBEAR HPC is now live and fully operational.

 The new BlueBEAR employs some of the latest technology to deliver fast and efficient processing capacity for researchers while minimizing energy consumption by using direct, on-chip, water cooling.
 Built on Lenovo’s NeXtScale servers, the new cluster has a number of other notable features, including more cores and memory per node, larger ‘large’ memory nodes and a new automated workload manager, SLURM.
 There have also been a few tweaks to the way the resource is shared but the underlying principles remain the same, including the ‘free at the point of use’ policy for University research groups.

 BlueBEAR is powered by approx. 2000 cores with 100Gb EDR Infiniband interconnect; all tightly coupled with the wider BEAR including the Research Data Store (RDS).
+The new storage has a number of upgraded or additional features, all designed to boost efficiency and throughput.
 Go to current BlueBEAR configuration for further detail.